isovector/thinking-with-types/prose/computing/2-fcfs.markdown

 [code/FCTF.hs:Eval](Snip)

 To write defunctionalized "labels", empty data-types can be used.
-As an illustration, if we wanted to lift `snd`{.haskell} to the type-level, we write a data-type whose kind mirrors the type of `snd`{.haskell}.
+As an illustration, if we wanted to lift `snd` to the type-level, we write a data-type whose kind mirrors the type of `snd`.

 [code/FCTF.hs:Snd](Snip)